Lumumba (film): Plot

 Later, Mobutu announces that the army has seized power, and claims to have arrested both Lumumba and Kasavubu.
 While plotting his escape to Stanleyville, Lumumba learns that his infant daughter has died in Switzerland.
-While Lumumba and his partisans cross the river towards Stanleyville, soldiers arrive and accost Lumumba's family and he returns to face them, where he is arrested.
+While Lumumba and his partisans cross the river towards Stanleyville, soldiers arrive and accost Lumumba's family on the riverbank and he returns to face them, where he is arrested.
 At Mobutu's military encampment, he and others vote to kill Lumumba, with Kasavubu reluctantly casting his vote.
-He, Mpolo, and Okito, are taken to Katanga where they are brutally beaten, with Munongo joining in.
-The ending of the film intersperses Mobutu, now Mobutu Sese Seko, publicly remembering Lumumba, with shots of the men's executions in a dark woods.
+Lumumba, Mpolo, and Okito are taken to Katanga where they are brutally beaten, with Munongo joining in.
+The ending of the film intersperses Mobutu, now Mobutu Sese Seko, publicly remembering Lumumba, with shots of the men's executions in dark woods.